 Hat Chom Dao

 Not far from Sam Pan Bok is a similar area called Had Chom Dao (หาดชมดาว) which translates to star-gazing beach.
-It’s not actually a beach, and is basically the same as Sam Pan Bok with the sandstone formations.
+It’s not actually a beach, and is similar to Sam Pan Bok with the sandstone formations.
 The two places are honestly similar enough that you could go to one and not the other.
 It’s hard to say which one is better as they are both quite nice; honestly you could just pick whichever is closer to where you’re staying.
 It’s worth going to both though, especially if you’re hoping to get some great photos.

-Best time to go to Thailand’s Grand Canyon
+Best dates to go to Thailand’s Grand Canyon

 As mentioned earlier, the sandstone is underwater during the rainy season so the only time it’s accessible is roughly November to June.
 Once there, you’ll want to visit either early in the morning or in the evening.
 This will both give you the best light, and keep you away during the hottest time of the day.
 There is almost no shade at either Sam Pan Bok or Had Chom Dao, so we also would recommend bringing an umbrella if you go in the morning.
 Within an hour of sunrise it can already be blazing hot on the rocks.